Maybe you’ve heard rumors of steak going from freezer, to grill, to plate within 30 minutes but didn’t quite believe anything good could come of it?

 More flavor.
-It’s far easier to develop a really deep, all over flavorful Maillard crust when you have less chance and fear of overcooking the centre.
+It’s far easier to develop a really deep, all over flavorful Maillard crust when you have less chance and fear of overcooking the center.

 No wait time for thawing!
-Yes, the actual cooking time is longer compared to cooking a thawed steak, but overall time from freezer to fork is a fraction of the usual time of defrosting the meat before cooking.
+Yes, the actual cooking time is longer compared to cooking a thawed steak, but overall-time from freezer to fork is a fraction of the usual time of defrosting a steak before cooking.

 And, if you’re wondering if it’s safe, the U.S. Department of Agriculture says: